ANZAC DAY IN CANBERRA APRIL 25th

 (Returned and Services League of Australia)

-After attending the ANZAC day service in Canberra, a deeply moving and significant event that honors the sacrifices of those who served their country, involved a poignant encounter.
-As I made my way to my vehicle, a serviceman approached me with a sense of genuine concern and respect.
+After attending the ANZAC day service in Canberra, a deeply moving and significant event that honors the sacrifices of those who served their country, I was involved in a poignant encounter.
+As I made my way to my vehicle, an ex-serviceman of military age approached me with a sense of genuine concern and respect.
 He kindly inquired if I was a returned serviceman myself, noting that long walks seemed challenging for me.
 In response, I humbly expressed I had never served in the armed forces but felt compelled to pay my respects to those who had bravely served.

 Traveldriven